RedLionEngineering/The-Red-Lion-Controller/README.md

 #### The Red Lion Light Controller
 The smallest version of the Red Lion Controllers, The Red Lion Light Controller, provides sensitivity and brake adjustment, as well as the exchangeable resistor cards.
 Due to form factor limitations, the current handling capability is reduced compared to the bigger versions; in addition to that, it does not have a voltage readout.
 The PCB's are designed to fit the entire controller into the handpiece.
 The Red Lion Light is geared more towards beginners and amateurs, wanting to upgrade their rig.

+## Schematic Files

+The folder "Schematic Files" contains all the schematics of the most recent version as Altium 16 files.
+In addition to that, all the previous versions a pdf file is available.

+## PCB Files

+The folder "PCB Files" contains all the required PCB files of the most recent version.
+In addition, a version history of the more important boards can also be found in the specific folder.
+I design my boards with Altium 16.
+Eagle files, as well as for Open Source Programs such as KiCAD, are not available.

 ## Gerber Files

 The folder "Gerber Files" contains files to all the PCBs, exported in the standardised Gerber file format.
 Those files are accepted by most PCB manufacturers around the world.
 If you have a board failure and desire to get a replacement manufactured yourself, these are the files you have to send in.
 Do pay attention to get the correct version.